chrissysemens/node-express-spotify-auth/README.md

   e.g (https://myspotauth/callback) or localhost:5000/callback for local development callbacks.

 ## Setting Env variables to match your App
-There's a `.env.defaults` file with the keys of required environment vars in.
-This file can be updated and renamed to simply .env for local development.
+There's a `.env` file provided containing the keys of required environment vars.
+Update this file with your App vars for local development.

-Within Heroku, the environment vars can be set via the CLI, for example: `heroku config:set CLIENT_ID=1234567809fdsnfj`
+Within Heroku, the environment vars can be set via the CLI, for example:
+`heroku config:set CLIENT_ID=1234567809fdsnfj`

-There is an additional two env vars to set:
+There is an additional two env vars to be set:

 `FINAL_URI` - This is the Url which will be loaded if authorisation and the token request is succesful.
 A spotify Token will be returned to this Url as a QueryString parameter.
 This token can be parsed and then used to in subsequent requests to the Spotify Api.

 `STATEKEY` - The name given to the cookie used during auth.
-This doesn't require change from `spotify_auth_state`
+This doesn't require a change from `spotify_auth_state`

 ## Running locally
 With the Env vars configured in a .env file, the app can be started locally `node index.js`